Duckers/FuseJS-ViewModel/README.md

 ## Motivation

-* Plain Observables are hard to teach, hard to learn and hard to debug when something goes wrong.
+* Plain Observables are somewhat hard to teach, hard to learn and hard to debug.
+In particular, newbies are often confused by the asynchronous nature of observables and the fact that no data flows unles they are subscirbed to.
-* Experienced JS users are more familiar with a stricter component model (Vue, React, Angular)
+* Many JS developers are more familiar with a stricter component model (Vue, React, Angular).
 * The current (0.27) vanilla Fuse pattern encourages non-strict view model code, where `this` has a defined meaning in the root scope  and non-standard symbols are injected.
 This `ViewModel` class intends to wraps that up so we get complete strict mode.
 * `ViewModel` can be implemented as a plain JS layer that results in a tree of Observables, requiring no new protocol between JS and UX.